 Savings on ticket prices where this applies

-On the 17th April 2013 we launched a programme of talks for our Friends.
-These events provide an insight in to the collection held here and, in some cases, provide access to material and objects that are not currently on public view.
+These events provide an insight in to the collections held here and, in some cases, provide access to material and objects that are not currently on public view.
+The events also offer opportunities to learn more about events

 The programme has been devised to give those who are closest to us a far greater knowledge of the collections, the context in which they sit in terms of the ‘national collection’ and an idea of how we must plan for the future.